apache/incubator-baremaps/README.md

 * `cd baremaps-cli && mvn package -P maputnik -B`.
 This creates a `.zip` in the `target` folder.
 * alternatively you can build a docker image with `mvn jib:dockerBuild -DskipTests`.

-To help you starts without worring too much a "starter" [openstreetmap](https://github.com/baremaps/openstreetmap-vecto) project is avaiblable
+To help you start without worring too much a "starter" [openstreetmap](https://github.com/baremaps/openstreetmap-vecto) project is available